leifuss/PeutingerPlus/README.md

 ## I love nothing better than filling spreadsheets with lists of ancient places.
 Can I help?

 Absolutely!
-If so, feel free to get in touch.
-Some experience of using formulas in Excle would be an advantage but is not essential.
+If so, feel free to [get in touch](mailto:l.isaksen@exeter.ac.uk).
+Some experience of using formulas in Excel would be an advantage but is not essential.